wormhole-foundation/xdapp-book/src/wormhole/4_vaa.md

-    u16         emitter_chain             (Wormhole ChainId of emitter contract) [32]byte    emitter_address           (Emitter contract address, in Wormhole format) u64         sequence                  (Strictly increasing sequence, tied to emitter address & chain) u8          consistency_level         (How many blocks were waited before emitting this VAA) []byte      payload                   (VAA message content)
+    u16         emitter_chain             (Wormhole ChainId of emitter contract) [32]byte    emitter_address           (Emitter contract address, in Wormhole format) u64         sequence                  (Strictly increasing sequence, tied to emitter address & chain) u8          consistency_level         (What finality level was reached before emitting this message) []byte      payload                   (VAA message content)

 The Body is the relevant information for consumers and is handed back from parseAndVerifyVAA.
 Because the emitterAddress is included as part of the Body, the developer is able to tell if this VAA originated from a trusted contract.